 - Custodian Appreciation: Have your students write letters and put up signs showing their appreciation for the people who keep the school clean and tidy.
 Encourage your students to make a special effort to keep the classroom clean to lighten the custodians’ workload.

-For more ideas on how to celebrate World Kindness Day with random acts of kindness, click here.
+For more ideas on how to celebrate World Kindness Day with random acts of kindness, take a look at the many ideas listed on the Random Acts of Kindness website.

 You could also take some concrete steps to inject your classroom with a culture of empathy, steps like (Crowley & Saide, 2016):

-- Reading stores from the perspective of characters similar to your students;
+- Reading stories from the perspective of characters similar to your students;

 - Following a student schedule for a day;